spencer-shadley/completed-class/18-pwa/hw/README.md

 GIVEN a user is on Budget App without an internet connection WHEN the user inputs a withdrawal or deposit
 THEN that will be shown on the page, and added to their transaction history when their connection is back online.

+## Bonus

+Try out [workbox](https://developers.google.com/web/tools/workbox) for your service working and employ some of its caching strategies.

 ---